Katla folded Tara’s letter and wiped her eyes.

 Oh, Tara, she thought.
 If only she could hold her right now.

 Tara had written about the fight with Norring, the new orders from Legate Rikke, and, finally, about what else had happened in Rorikstead.
 Not the wave she’d used to stop those twenty-five Stormcloaks soldiers.
 She’d written about them months ago.
 This was something else.
-It’d happened before the Stormcloak attack.
+It’d happened after the Stormcloak attack.
 The real reason she’d been transferred to a new garrison.

 The real reason Tara’s tone and mood in her last few letters had seemed off.
 She’d not given details, one didn’t need to, but she’d told Katla the general facts of what her captain had done.
 Nothing else needed saying in a letter.
 Perhaps ever.